yousefelassal/quote-cron/README.md

 > Results!
 Why, man, I have gotten a lot of results.
 I know several thousand things that won't work.

 > The real problem is not whether machines think but whether men do.

+> A friend is someone who gives you total freedom to be yourself.